 The study came about through conversations with psychologists who were concerned about the lack of psychological support for outpatients on the chemotherapy ward.
 In my work at Barts I was interested in collaborating with the psychologist team and fostering a better mutual understanding between psychologists and Art Therapists.
 I ran a CPD event for the CPS team and co-facilitated two Death Cafés for Barts Hospital staff (see here for the article about this initiative I co-wrote for the European Journal of Palliative Care).
 I also worked with one of the psychologists to offer art therapy-based counselling to a cancer patient and his family.

-The second of my two years at Barts focussed on the helpfulness of art therapy for patients with Acquired Brain Injury (ABI) as a result of their cancer or its treatment, and the integration of art therapy into the neuro-rehabilitation multi-disciplinary team.
+Another focus while at Barts was on the helpfulness of art therapy for patients with Acquired Brain Injury (ABI) as a result of their cancer or its treatment, and the integration of art therapy into the neuro-rehabilitation multi-disciplinary team.
 We were particularly interested in the application of art therapy techniques which provide a tactile or kinaesthetic experience for patients, and how patients’ sense of physical agency during art making can contribute to rehabilitation, identity-strengthening, and increased ability to communicate and engage in a range of therapies.
 See here for a presentation I made with two colleagues for the Art Therapy in Neurorehab Special Interest Group.

-During 2013-14 I was on training placement at a low secure ward for adult offenders in another large London hospital.
+During my art therapy training I was on placement at a low secure ward for adult offenders in another large London hospital.
 With another art therapy trainee I set up and co-facilitated two art psychotherapy groups for male offenders with mental health issues such as schizoaffective disorders, psychosis and borderline personality disorders.